What is a panto?

 We usually hold our panto performances in one of the first weekends of December, but the production process starts as early as January!
 We spend lots of time planning and preparing, and then we hold the auditions for the main cast (principal roles) before the summer, usually May or June.

-Rehearsals start in September, the main cast having two weeknight rehearsals at our Warehouse, and the chorus rehearsing on Sundays at the dance studio in the Warenar Theater in Wassenaar.
+Rehearsals start in September, the main cast having two weeknight rehearsals at our Warehouse, and the chorus rehearsing on Sundays in a rented rehearsal space elsewhere.

 In the weeks leading up to the performances, we bring everything together!
 We run through the full play on Sundays, and get all hands on deck to finish off the set, props and costumes.